United States Regiments & Batteries > New Jersey

-The 12th New Jersey Volunteer Infantry Regiment lost 9 officers and 168 enlisted men killed or mortally wounded and 99 enlisted men to disease during the Civil War.
+The Twelfth New Jersey Infantry Regiment lost 9 officers and 168 enlisted men killed or mortally wounded and 99 enlisted men to disease during the Civil War.
 It is honored by a monument and marker at Gettysburg and a monument on the Wilderness battlefield.

 1862

-Organized at Camp Stockton, Woodbury, N.J.
-Colonel Robert C. Johnson and Lieutenant Colonel John Howard Willets.
+The regiment was organized at Camp Stockton, at Woodbury, New Jersey, under the command of Colonel Robert C. Johnson and Lieutenant Colonel John Howard Willets.

-September 7 Left State for Baltimore, Md.
-Attached to Defenses of Baltimore, Md., 8th Army Corps, Middle Dept.
+September 7 Left New Jersey for Baltimore, Maryland.
+Attached to Defenses of Baltimore, Maryland, 8th Corps, Middle Dept.

-September 8 Guard duty at Ellicott’s Mills, Md.
+September 8 Guard duty at Ellicott’s Mills, Maryland.

 December 10 Moved to Washington, D.C.

-December 13-17 Attached to 2nd Brigade, 3rd Division, 2nd Army Corps, Army of the Potomac
+December 13-17 Attached to 2nd Brigade, 3rd Division, 2nd Corps, Army of the Potomac

 1863

-February 27 Colonel Johnson discharged for disability due to a fall from his horse.
-Lieutenant Colonel Willets promoted to colonel.
+February 27 Colonel Robert Johnson was discharged for disability due to a fall from his horse.
+Lieutenant Colonel John Willets was promoted to colonel.

 May 1-5